 Career Outlook for a Spray Technician

-According to the BLS, employment of ground maintenance workers was expected to increase about as fast as the national average for the years from 2014 to 2024.
+According to the BLS, employment of ground maintenance workers was expected to increase faster than the national average for the years from 2019 to 2029.
 This was predicted to be due to several factors, including an increased demand from institutions attempting to attract personnel and clients through good landscape design, two-income household homeowners lacking the time and increasingly hiring services, and an increased elderly population requiring assistance in yard care.
 Temperate climates are likely to require grounds maintenance year-long, and job opportunities may be affected by local economic conditions.